Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Sue: It’s not exactly Total Wipeout, is it?

-And then, as if by magic, William Hartnell is back in the flesh.
+And then, as if by magic, William Hartnell returns from his exile.

-Just as Dodo and Steven seem to have lost their game, Cyril slips up and crashes to the floor.
-He explodes, reverting to the form of a smouldering doll (“They set Humpty Dumpty on fire!”).
-The reason behind his accidental death raises a smile.
+Just when Dodo and Steven appear to have lost their latest game, Cyril slips up and crashes to the floor.
+He explodes, reverting to the form of a smouldering doll (“They set Humpty Dumpty on fire!”), although the reason given for his death is even more surreal.

 Sue: Slippery powder?
 I’ve never heard it called that before.

-Me: Judging by what I’ve seen so far, powder of some sort was definitely involved in the making of this story.
+Me: Some sort of powder was definitely used in the making of this story.

 Sue: That TARDIS over there is on a set of castors.